skbormann/stata-tools/sgpv/README.md

 * Version 1.2 27.12.2020 :
   * Changed the name of the option permament to permdialog to clarify the meaning of the option.
   * Fixed the format option in the Dialog box.
-  * Added remove option for the menu subcommand to remove the entries in the profile.do created by the option permdialog.
+  * Added a remove option for the menu subcommand to remove the entries in the profile.do created by the option permdialog.
   * Renamed the dialog tab "Display" to "Reporting".
 Moved the options from the dialog tab "Fdrisk" to dialog tab "Reporting".
-  * Decpreciated the option bonus() and replaced it with the new options "deltagap", "fdrisk" and "all" which have the same effect as the previous bonus() option.
+  * Depreciated the option bonus() and replaced it with the new options "deltagap", "fdrisk" and "all" which have the same effect as the previous bonus() option.
 This way is more in line with standard Stata praxis.
 The bonus option still works but is no longer supported.
   * Added a forgotten option to calculate the bonus statistics in the example file sgpv-leukemia-example.do and fixed the size of the final matrix.
   * Removed the fdrisk-options "nullspace" and "nullweights" because they were redudant and added a new option "truncnormal" to request the truncated Normal distribution for the null and alternative space.
   * Renamed the options "intlevel" and "inttype" to "level" and "likelihood".
 The level-option works like the same named option in other estimation command.
 It sets the level of the confidence interval.
 This option overwrites the level option of an estimation command.